risor-io/risor/README.md

 - Please ask questions and share ideas in [Github discussions](https://github.com/cloudcmds/tamarin/discussions)
 - Share Tamarin on social any social channels that may appreciate it
 - Let us know about any usage of Tamarin that we can celebrate
+- Leave us a star us on Github

 ## Known Issues & Limitations